johnmburt/springboard/capstone_1/readme.md

 ### Results

-I compared the performance of four classifier models across comment datasets from the 12 subreddits.
+I compared the performance of the four classifier models across comment datasets from the 12 subreddits.
 The model performance data used for this analysis was logged during validation runs.
 For a metric, I chose balanced accuracy.
 Since this was a binary classification problem, a score of 50% was equivalent to a random prediction, and scores above that are better.

 When evaluating model performance, I was looking at which models had the highest scores, but also how variable the models were: it wouldn't do for a model to perform very well with certain datasets, but very poorly with others.